jhs/deepeval/docs/blog/deepeval-vs-arize.md

 ### Platform

-Both DeepEval and Arize has their own platforms.
+Both DeepEval and Arize have their own platforms.
 DeepEval's platform is called Confident AI, and Arize's platform is called Phoenix.

 Confident AI is built for powerful, customizable evaluation and benchmarking.
 Phoenix, on the other hand, is more focused on observability.